-The Citizens' Advice Bureau provides the following services:
+The Public Service Office offers the following services:

 - Information on Gavà Town council

 - Information on the town

 - Document Registry

 - Applications and certificates of cohabitation, residence, municipal registration, etc.

 - Information on the different campaigns carried out by Gavà Town council

 5.2.
 Procedures